 drawing upon the breath and beat of flute and body, “delicate, if deft, survivor” (downbeat) justine lee hooper exhales sentiments of past, present, and future by accessing defining nuances of human emotion. performances by justine often intertwine themes of acceptance, grief, hope, joy, liberation, rage, and reciprocity with the vast interdisciplinary repertoire and legacy of black and gender-expansive revolutionaries, using interpolation, improvisation, and electronics to pigment distinct perspectives of sound. an invitation is extended to listeners to self-reflect in the mirrors of comfort and discomfort.

-justine plays on a handmade haynes flute with a gold/silver/platinum haynes fusion headjoint, as well as with a collection of several wooden flutes gifted by friends. justine is on the jazz committee of the national flute association, and they are an artist for cloudvocal wireless audio technology.
+justine plays on a handmade haynes flute with a gold/silver/platinum haynes fusion headjoint, as well as with a collection of several wooden flutes gifted and handmade by friends. justine is on the jazz committee of the national flute association, and they are an artist for cloudvocal wireless audio technology.